Hyperspectral Denoising Using Unsupervised Disentangled Spatio-Spectral Deep Priors: Further Discussions

 \subsection{Analysis of Algorithm Complexity}

-In this part, we analyze the algorithm complexity of the proposed method on HSI WDC Mall and MSI Superballs under Case 6. \texttt{DIP2D} and \texttt{DIP3D} are selected as the baseline models since they stand for the unsupervised HSI denoising models.
+In this part, we analyze the algorithm complexity of the proposed method on HSI WDC Mall and MSI Superballs for Case 6. \texttt{DIP2D} and \texttt{DIP3D} are selected as the baseline models since they stand for the unsupervised HSI denoising models.
 For \texttt{DIP2D} and \texttt{DIP3D}, we select the network structure with the best performance according to the original implementation.

 For a fair comparison, the network structure utilized in \texttt{DS2DP}, which is expected to capture the spatial prior information, is simply designed as U-Net-like ``hourglass" architecture.
 Moreover, we do not focus on meticulous designs on reducing the model scale in this work, i.e., depth-wise separable convolution, model pruning, and model compression \cite{compress}.
 These techniques may be used to reduce the network complexity of all methods (including ours), but this is beyond the scope of this work.
 Table \ref{tab2} lists the scale of parameters of different methods on HSI WDC Mall and MSI Superballs.
-Moreover, the corresponding values of PSNR and SSIM are also reported in \ref{tab2}.
+Moreover, the corresponding values of PSNR, SSIM, and the execution time (in minutes) are also reported in Table \ref{tab2}.

-As shown in Table \ref{tab2}, the proposed \texttt{DS2DP} achieves significantly better performance with roughly equal parameters compared with the baseline models.
+As shown in Table \ref{tab2}, the proposed \texttt{DS2DP} achieves significantly better performance with roughly equal parameters and slightly longer execution time compared with the baseline models.
 More precisely, \texttt{DS2DP} outperforms \texttt{DIP2D} by 12.593 dB and 14.136 dB in terms of PSNR on HSI WDC Mall and MSI Superballs, respectively. \texttt{DS2DP} achieves performance gains over \texttt{DIP3D} with about 14 dB on MSI Superballs.

 In our original implementation, to push \texttt{DS2DP} to attain the (empirically) achievable ``best'' performance, we use several parallel networks with the same architecture to generate the abundance maps.
 To reduce the number of the parameters, we let the parameters be shared between several parallel networks.
 This method is denoted by \texttt{DS2DP}* and its performance is also shown in Table \ref{tab2}.
-This way, the parameter amount reduces by 3/4, while the PSNR is essentially unaffected.
+This way, the parameter amount reduces by 3/4 and the execution time reduces by 2/5, while the PSNR is essentially unaffected.